uktrade/iigb-beta-content/content/_labels/labels.md

  pt_INT: Endereço do website da empresa
  ar_SA: الموقع الإلكتروني للشركة
 form_enter_website:
- de_DE: Geben Sie die Internetadresse Ihres Unternehmens ein
+ de_DE: Enter your website address or check the box below
- en_US: Enter your company website address
+ en_US: Enter your website address or check the box below
- zh_CN: 请输入您的公司网站地址
+ zh_CN: Enter your website address or check the box below
- ja_JP: 貴社のウェブサイトのアドレスを入力してください
+ ja_JP: Enter your website address or check the box below
- es_ES: Introduzca la dirección del sitio web de su empresa
+ es_ES: Enter your website address or check the box below
- pt_BR: Introduza o endereço do website da sua empresa
+ pt_BR: Enter your website address or check the box below
- pt_INT: Introduza o endereço do website da sua empresa
+ pt_INT: Enter your website address or check the box below
- ar_SA:
+ ar_SA: Enter your website address or check the box below
 form_enter_primary_industry:
  de_DE: Wählen Sie die Branche aus, in der Sie hauptsächlich tätig sind, aus oder wählen Sie "Sonstiges"
  en_US: Select the industry you mainly operate in or select Other